GlobalWebIndex/weak-css/README.md

 ### :fist: Only style.scss filename is allowed for definitions containing rules.

 Only `style.scss` and similar (eg. `styles.scss` if you want) is allowed as filename for styles.
-Weak Css are focused on nesting.
+Weak CSS are focused on nesting.
 For instance if your project's source code lives in `src` directory and contains `App` and `Menu` module your styles should live in `src/style.scss` - containing only app styles and `@import ./Menu/style.scss` and `src/Menu/style.scss`.

 ### :grimacing: Reuse can be done only via @mixins and $variables.

 Don't mix class names in view layer to compose different rules.
-All reuse should be done on Css level itself.
+All reuse should be done on CSS level itself.
 You can have file like `utilities.scss`, `mixins.scss` or `variables.scss` as long as this file do not contain any direct rules.